plammens/matroids-main/README.md

 pip install -e .[all]
 ```
 This automatically installs the required dependencies for the main packages.
+Some of the dependencies require compiling C extensions, for which the corresponding Python development headers are needed.
+If installation fails mentioning a missing "Python.h" header, this is because they aren't installed—see [basic requirements](#basic-requirements) for installation instructions.

 The `[all]` syntax indicates to install all extra dependencies, namely for tests and scripts.
 Alternatively one can specify, for example, `[tests,scripts]`, only `[tests]`, or nothing at all (`pip install -e .`), but then only the corresponding components will work.